edward-kng/ai-discord-bot/README.md

 - `/export_history` - export entire chat history to a JSON file
 - `/memory <nr of messages>` - set number of previous messages to remember (default 10)

-To chat, simply send a message and mention the bot (with @).
-Reply to continue the conversation.

 ## Pip Dependencies
 - [discord.py](https://github.com/Rapptz/discord.py)